Polná: Economy

 Polná is a town with many medium-sized industries.
 Most important types of industries are wood-working industry and food industry (especially dairy products).
 The largest employers with headquarters in the town are Sapeli (manufacturer of doors) and TKZ Polná (manufacturer of building and furniture hardware).

 Transport

 Despite the size of the town, there is no major road running through the territory, and the railway that starts here is unused.
 The town lies at the intersection of several second-class roads.

 Education

 Polná is home to a Montessori secondary school and three primary schools.
 There is also one primary art school.

 Culture

-Every second weekend in September, the so-called "carrot-bun funfair" (mrkvancová pouť) is organized in Polná.
+Every second weekend in September, the so-called "carrot-bun funfair" (mrkvancová pouť) is organised in Polná.